Personalized Website Design Our website designs are 100% custom and suited to your specific needs. Learn More

 Criminal Defense Marketing

 After someone is arrested or finds out they are the target of a criminal investigation what is the first thing they do?
 Your ideal clients are turning to the internet to begin a search for information about fighting the criminal charges.
 After some basic research, they begin looking for an attorney.

 No other area of the law is more suited for internet marketing.
 Internet marketing for criminal defense attorneys has become more competitive.
 An entire ground shift has occurred within the last eighteen months alone.
 Some attorneys are paying more than $50 a click for competitive terms such as "Seattle DUI Attorney" or "Boston Criminal Lawyers."

-In larger cities, even small criminal defense firms with one or two attorneys are paying more than $10,000 a month just on pay per click ads.
+In larger cities, even small criminal defense firms with two or three attorneys are paying more than $10,000 a month just on pay per click ads.
 For a fraction of that price those attorneys could improve their website design and internet marketing strategy enough to dominate the search engines.
 Fortunately for you, these attorneys still don't understand how.